NBA Rumors: Los Angeles Lakers Could Target DeMar DeRozan In Trade Talks

 DeRozan would be able to be that legitimate No. 2 guy for the Lakers.
 The price tag may be high, but it would be worth it in the long run for L.A.

 Expect to hear the Lakers mentioned in plenty of trade rumors throughout the remainder of the offseason.
-James and company aren’t far away for competing for a title and DeRozan might just be the guy to help get them there.
+James and company aren’t far away from competing for a title and DeRozan might just be the guy to help get them there.